Artisan Entertainment: 1990–1997

 In 1990, IVE became LIVE Home Video.
 Carolco formed its own home video division under a partnership with LIVE.
-The company also formed Avid Home Entertainment, which reissued older LIVE products, as well as ITC Entertainment's back catalogue, on videocassette at discount prices (held to a $15 price point); this division was based out of Denver, CO and had their own sales force to better distinguish themselves from their parent company.
+The company also formed Avid Home Entertainment, which reissued older LIVE products, as well as ITC Entertainment's back catalogue, on videocassette at discount prices (held to a $15 price point); this division was based out of Denver, Colorado and had their own sales force to better distinguish themselves from their parent company.
 In 1990, LIVE acquired German video distributor VCL.

 LIVE Entertainment also branched out into film production.
-The company spent more than a million dollars to finance the 1992 film Reservoir Dogs, which marked the directorial debut of Quentin Tarantino.
+The company spent more than a million dollars to finance the 1992 film Reservoir Dogs, which marked the feature directorial debut of Quentin Tarantino.
 Other films included Paul Schrader's Light Sleeper.
 On January 11, 1991, Live announced that it would acquire Vestron, Inc. for $24 million after its downfall; Vestron had been known best for Dirty Dancing, which had been the second highest-grossing independent film of all time.
 Vestron releases continued into 1992.

 Much of LIVE's earnings were partially thanks to Carolco's investment in the company, but by 1991, the studio was in such debt that a plan to merge the two companies was called off that December; around that time, the Lieberman assets were sold to another video distributor, Handleman, in an effort to stem LIVE's financial bleeding.
 In May 1992, its distribution agreement with Uni Distribution Corporation expired, and LIVE signed a deal with Warner-Elektra-Atlantic.
 The following month, LIVE defaulted on their debt payments; Carolco reduced their stake in LIVE concurrently (from a majority share of 53% to 49.9%), selling minority shares in LIVE to a group of investors led by Pioneer Electronic Corporation.

-In February 1993, LIVE, despite their best efforts, was forced to file for chapter 11 bankruptcy due to insufficient cash flow; as a part of this deal, Pioneer acquired 30% of LIVE's voting stock (Carolco was also restructuring, and their stake in LIVE was further reduced to 35%).
+Despite their best efforts, in February 1993 LIVE was forced to file for Chapter 11 bankruptcy due to insufficient cash flow; as a part of this deal, Pioneer acquired 30% of LIVE's voting stock (Carolco was also restructuring, and their stake in LIVE was further reduced to 35%).
 In August 1994, Carolco and LIVE plotted another merger attempt, but the plans fell apart once again that October.
 Under new CEO Roger Burlage, the unprofitable retail assets were sold and more focus was placed upon film production (Burlage took the inspiration for this new business plan from his previous employer, Trimark Pictures).
 In 1996, when Carolco ceased to exist as a company, StudioCanal got full rights to their film library; LIVE, under a new deal with the French-based production company, continued to distribute Carolco's films on video.
 LIVE also took control of its video sales at this time from WEA; WEA continued to handle distribution of its products.